kevinhayen/grandma3_fixture_to_presets/README.md

 https://user-images.githubusercontent.com/95590073/199295136-1848cdb5-6f92-4eb6-8ba8-d032f151a8a6.mov

 ## Little important info:
-- This plugin can fail on fixtures types having "User" defined as Source in the "fixture types" overview, when these fixtures are not created according the ma3 standards
+- It is possible to no see all attributes when clicking a fixture group, this happens mostly when fixtures types have "User" defined as Source in the "fixture types" overview, when these fixtures are not created according the MA3 fixture standards.
+More info: [Build Fixture Types](https://help2.malighting.com/Page/grandMA3/ft_build/en)
 - A scrollbar will be added later as a feature, for when their is more to show than what your screen can handle